PrincessRuth90/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that writes into file
+A script that duplicates the last line